The bacteria in your body outnumber your body's cells 10 to one. Most of these bacteria reside in your gut.

 Probiotics are generally well tolerated and considered safe for most people.

-However, in the first few days, you may experience side effects related to digestion.
-This includes gas and mild abdominal discomfort (53).
+However, in the first few days, you may experience side effects related to digestion, such as gas and mild abdominal discomfort (53).

-In people with compromised immune systems, probiotics can lead to dangerous infections.
-This includes people with HIV, AIDS and several other conditions (54).
+In people with compromised immune systems, including those with HIV, AIDS and several other conditions, probiotics can lead to dangerous infections (54).

-If you have a medical condition, definitely consult with your doctor before taking a probiotic supplement.
+If you have a medical condition, consult with your doctor before taking a probiotic supplement.

-Maintaining a healthy gut goes way beyond just taking a probiotic supplement.
+Maintaining a healthy gut is about more than taking a probiotic supplement.